bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 An “INS3331 Particle” connects to the INS3331 radar sensor and relays breath data to the cloud.
 Defining INS3331_PARTICLE will enable the INS3331 sensor firmware for compilation/flashing to a Particle.

 Do not define IM21_PARTICLE at the same time unless you want both the door sensor and the INS radar sensor to be operated by the same Particle.
 This is not advisable as door open/closed events will be dropped.

+### Console Function Instructions

+There are no console functions unique to this product.
+All console functions found in this product are identical to the 2 Argon + XeThru firmware.
+Their documentation can be found in [section 2](#console-function-instructions) above.

+### Published Messages

+The only published messages that are unique to this product are below.
+All the others are identical to the 2 Argon + XeThru firmware.
+Their documentation can be found in [section 2](#published-messages) above.

+#### INS3331 Data

 ## Webhook Templates